gsa-oes/office-of-evaluation-sciences/_work/1-evaluations.md

 scripts:
   - src: /assets/js/filters.js
 filter_button_title: Filter the project listing
-filter_button_message: By year completed, current status, domain, and agency collaborator
+filter_button_message: By year completed, status, project type, domain, and agency collaborator
 ---

 <p>Because results from OES evaluations impact the lives of millions of Americans, the quality of our work is of paramount importance.
 We follow the <a href="{{ '/assets/files/evaluationpolicy.pdf' | prepend: site.baseurl }}">OES Evaluation Policy</a> and six steps to ensure our findings are relevant and reliable.